TommyDzh/doduo/README.md

-# doduo
+# doduo for zhihao

-This repository contains the codebase of our paper [Annotating Columns with Pre-trained Language Models](https://arxiv.org/abs/2104.01785), available at arXiv and appearing at SIGMOD 2022.
+This repository contains the codebase of paper [Annotating Columns with Pre-trained Language Models](https://arxiv.org/abs/2104.01785), available at arXiv and appearing at SIGMOD 2022.